ClouDesire/circleci-orbs/README.md

 ### Git
 #### Merge PR branch with default branch (main/master)

-When building a PR, the step `git_merge_master`, merges the PR branch with the default branch (either main or master).
+When building a PR, the step `git_merge_master`, merges the PR branch with the default branch (main or master).
 Usage examples:

 ```yaml